 Without challenges, nothing changes.
 There will be tight schedules in schools or resistance from stakeholders.
 Overcoming this is to begin with small steps—fitting in Panchakosha practices into the normal flow of things and letting the success stories inspire more.

 The Panchakosha theory is no ancient philosophy alone, but also a modern concept toward nurturing whole-rounded individuals.
-It can be a real game-changer in pre-primary and foundational learning.
+And we are covering this pancha kosha theory in LumaLearn's jaadui pitara, which will be the real game-changer in pre-primary education and foundational learning.
 It has covered each layer of being the child's—physical, energetic, emotional, intellectual, and blissful—and thus nourished those children growing up healthy and blissfully in anticipation of their taking on this very great world.

 Let us give education all the vibrancy, the fullness, as do our children whom we teach.
 They deserve no less.